 Homelessness Task Force and Housing Voucher Concerns

+Elks Club UpdatesCouncilors approved a three-year lease of the 203 Country Club Road property to the nonprofit social and recreational organization “The HUB.”
+The HUB plans to bring in Three Penny Taproom to offer light fare and drinks, and The HUB will add virtual sports, lawn games, and events.
+In response to a prior request to bow hunt on the property, the council decided to allow hunting to continue there for what remains of the 2022 hunting season.
 In preparation for a robust public process about how to move forward with both housing and recreation on the 133.5-acre property, the city has contracted with White + Burke, a “team of real estate investment consultants,” according to their website.
 White + Burke’s current public engagement plan, which is to hold three separate meetings about the issue and to hold separate conversations with stakeholders, was met with criticism by some councilors.
 Alternative outreach methods were discussed among the councilors, such as the Capital Area Neighborhoods network, districts-specific town meetings led by district representatives, intentionally approaching BIPOC and LGBTQ+ affinity groups for their insight and participation with the issue, as well as simple advertising that engages with Montpelier children.

 Parklet OrdinanceIn the council’s first reading of the “Parklet Ordinance Update,” council members listened to comments made by Wes Hamilton, owner of Three Penny Taproom.
 Three Penny has a parklet space, he said, suggesting that use of the taproom’s parklet by the general public after business hours is worrisome given the large investment he has made to create and maintain the space, as well as how vital the parklet space is to the operation of the taproom.
 A previously motioned temporary ordinance, written in response to the pandemic, still stands, and does not explicitly outline after-hours parklet use by the public.
 A motion was made to strike language from the original base policy to better address the issue but not conclusively exclude the potential for public use of the parklets.
 The agenda item having passed the first reading will now move on to a second reading by the council in an upcoming meeting.